KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Themes-Article.md

     )
 }

-This article describes the KeyboardKit Pro theme engine, which can be used to style the entire keyboard with a single theme.
+KeyboardKit has a style engine that makes it easy to customize the style of your keyboard.
+However, the ``KeyboardStyleService`` is a bit tricky to use if you need to easily apply many different styles.

-👑 [KeyboardKit Pro][Pro] unlocks a theme engine that makes it easier to style your keyboard, as well as many predefined themes and theme-based views.
-You can easily create your own themes as well.
+👑 [KeyboardKit Pro][Pro] therefore unlocks a theme engine that can be used to easily style your keyboard with different styles, and provides you with many predefined themes, templates, and theme-based views.
+You can easily create custom themes as well.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro